ShreevanthM/sql_retail_sales/README.md

 ### 3. Data Analysis & Findings

 The following SQL queries were developed to answer specific business questions:
-**The results for all 10 SQL queries are available in the Excel file SQL - Retail Sales Analysis_utf and outputs.xlsx.
-Each sheet in the file corresponds to the output of one SQL query.
-To view the data, click “View Raw” and open the downloaded file in Excel.**

 1. **Write a SQL query to retrieve all columns for sales made on '2022-11-05**:
 ```sql